thosgood/this-weeks-finds/markdown/151-200/week189.md

     8 π γ sqrt(j(j+1))

-Here γ is a dimensionless constant called the \"Barbero-Immirzi parameter\" - a puzzling, annoying but so far unavoidable feature of loop quantum gravity!
-Dreyer\'s work is exciting because it sheds new light on this puzzling parameter.
+Here γ is a dimensionless constant called the "Barbero-Immirzi parameter" - a puzzling, annoying but so far unavoidable feature of loop quantum gravity!
+Dreyer's work is exciting because it sheds new light on this puzzling parameter.

 If we have a black hole of area close to A, we have

     A ~ SUM 8 π γ sqrt(j(j+1))

-where \~ means \"approximately equal to\", and we sum over spin network edges puncturing the event horizon.
+where \~ means "approximately equal to", and we sum over spin network edges puncturing the event horizon.
 But it turns out that the geometry of the event horizon is described not only by the spins j labelling each edge, but also by some numbers m for each edge, which must lie in the